Skip to main content

 Laura.E.Kreger@oha.oregon.gov

-Laura Kreger coordinates CCO transformation and quality strategies, the SHARE Initiative, metrics-related technical assistance, communications and other projects for the Transformation Center.
-Prior to joining the Oregon Health Authority in 2013, Laura spent six years as a marketing copywriter and copyeditor.
+Laura Kreger coordinates CCO transformation and quality strategies, the SHARE Initiative, communications and various other projects for the Transformation Center.
+Prior to joining the Oregon Health Authority in 2013, Laura spent several years as a marketing copywriter and copyeditor.
 She earned a master’s degree in public health, a bachelor of science in technical communication and a professional certificate in editing.
-Laura is an avid bike commuter and rock climber.

 Alissa Robbins